basilhan/basilhan.github.io/README.md

 # Welcome

-Life is not randome data.
+Life is not random data.